OS X Yosemite How to Restore MAC to factory settings

 1. Back up, back up and support

-Because it will delete all the data on the hard disk, it is vital that you back up the data transfer to the new operating environment.
+It is vital that you back up the data transfer to the new operating environment.
+This is because it will delete all the data on the hard disk.

 The formatting process will serve to review what documents, photos, videos, songs, or applications are useful.

-It is best to think that files are saved, save the copy to an external hard drive and not transfer it back to your machine unless they are to have a real use.
+It is best to think that files are saved.
+Save the copy to an external hard drive.
+Do not transfer it back to your machine unless they are to have a real use.

 In the case of applications, it is recommended to re-download them.
 Whether they are cost-free or not, they must restore your purchases to avoid having to pay again for the software.